nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - `CLIENT_INDEX` refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​.
 - `DATE_TIME` format should be `YYYY-MM-DD HH:MM`, e.g., `02-01-2025 12:00`.
 - `DESCRIPTION` refers to what the meeting is about.
-Format should be a string.
+Format should be a single string.

 Examples: